sourcegraph/sourcegraph-public-snapshot/doc/dev/devrel_release_issue_template.md

 ## In the first week

-- [ ] Confirm with each team that the planned deliverables are still on track
+- [ ] Confirm with each team that the planned deliverables are still on track to be announced in the blog post.
 - [ ] Fill out each section based on the deliverables to first draft quality
 - [ ] Think about what media (e.g. screenshot, screencast) will accompany the section content